khoazero123/geocoder-converter/README.md

 **Response**

-Gisgraphy does not return tags from OSM.
+Gisgraphy does not return tags from OSM and no Extent.

 ```json
 {